iver56/audiomentations/docs/waveform_transforms/apply_impulse_response.md

 ## Input-output example

-Here we make a dry speech recording quite reverbant by convolving it with a room impulse response
+Here we make a dry speech recording quite reverberant by convolving it with a room impulse response

 ![Input-output waveforms and spectrograms](ApplyImpulseResponse.webp)